roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Well, the question of where they had  departed  remains.

-"But, they had treated me terribly, had they not–?"
+"But, they had treated me rather terrible, had they not–?"

-In case if the one to lost consciousness were to be Lydia, everyone definitely should  have awaited until Lydia will arouse from sleep.
+In case if the one to lost consciousness were  Lydia, everyone definitely would  have awaited until Lydia will arouse from sleep.
 Upon lightly puffing her cheeks, Yuuyami brought her motorcycle on-line.
-For now, I reckoned to return to Lydia at once, regardless of whether the abnormalities of circumstances were occurring or not.
+For now, I determined to return to Lydia at once, regardless of whether the abnormalities of circumstances were occurring or not.

 ◇

-Upon Yuuyami put in an appearance to the library, therein was a total darkness.
+Upon Yuuyami put in an appearance to the library, therein was a pitch black, total darkness.
 Well, the visual sensor of Yuuyami functions without any particular issue even in the dark, and being that she was furnished with a various sensors, it does not affect her much.